NEW Program FAQs - Kenneth Rainin Foundation

 • Relate to the work being proposed

-• Showcase your most recent work (ideally within the last five years)
+• Showcase recent work (ideally within the last five years)

-• Utilize the section of the application to describe the work sample and how it connects to the proposed project
+• Describe the work sample and how it connects to the proposed project

 • Are clearly labeled